PipedreamHQ/docs/docs/notebook/inspector/README.md

 <img alt="Paused event count" src="./images/paused-event-count.png">
 </div>

-Clicking **Live** should immediately list the events that came in while the inspector was paused.
+Clicking **Live** should immediately list the events that arrived while the Inspector was paused.

 ## Search

-To the right of **Live / Pause**, we've provided a search box you can use to filter the list of events:
+To the right of the **Live / Pause** toggle, we've provided a search box you can use to filter the list of events:

 <div>
 <img alt="Inspector search box" src="./images/search-box.png">